Understanding Emotional Capacity

 As emotional capacity changes, the patterns people experience in their lives often begin to make more sense.

 When capacity is limited, certain feelings may be avoided, suppressed, or acted out in repeated ways.
-These patterns can show up in relationships, decision-making, and how people respond to stress.
+As capacity grows, these patterns can begin to shift.

-The guide below explores how emotional patterns develop and why they tend to repeat:
+The guide below explores how emotional patterns develop and repeat over time:

 Read more: